dmwcz/uu5-typings/README.md

-# TypeScritp typings for uu5 library
+# TypeScript typings for uu5 library
 Tired of all the guessing how is the method called exactly?
 Tired of the auto-completed brackets for callback props?
 Here is the first aid for these problems.
 TypeScript typings for [uu5 library (g04)](https://docs.unicorn.com/uaf/uuapp/uu5) continuously updated.

 # Installation